Nemylie/HanLearn/README.md

 **3) Firestore Storage:**
    - Consider upgrading to a paid firestore plan to unlock more storage capacity for uploading media files.

+**4) AI Integration:**
+   - Add AI-powered speech recognition to allow users to practice mandarin pronunciation and receive feedback.

+**5) Game Mode:**
+   - Implement a game mode for more engaging and interactive learning experiences.
+This can include timed challenges or memory-based games.

+**6) Quiz Variations:**
+   - Add more quiz variations to diversify the learning experience.
+This can include multiple-choice questions (MCQ), matching words with images and fill-in-the-blank challenges.

 ## m) References